 The following is a list of services we may be able to offer through the clinic.
 Actual availability of each service depends on clinic capacity and student attorney expertise at the time you apply to become a client.
-To apply to become a client of the clinic, please submit the online application available under the "Information for Client" tab.
+To apply to become a client of the clinic, please submit the online application available here.

-Clinic students take primary responsibility for all client matters.
-In addition to responsibilities like interviewing clients and legal research, students can expect to gain hands-on experience in mediating disputes, drafting transactional and litigation documents, interacting with the U.S. Copyright Office, the U.S. Patent and Trademark Office, and the Trademark Trial and Appeal Board, counseling clients on strategies for identifying and safeguarding protectable information, registering copyrights and trademarks, negotiating licenses, drafting nondisclosure agreements, prosecuting and defending infringement claims, representing clients in trademark opposition and cancellation proceedings, and incorporating and advising start-ups.
+IPEC students take primary responsibility for all client matters.
+In addition to responsibilities such as interviewing clients and legal research, students have the opportunity to gain hands-on experience in drafting transactional and litigation documents, interacting with the U.S. Copyright Office, the U.S. Patent and Trademark Office, and the Trademark Trial and Appeal Board.
+With supervision, students may have the opportunity to counsel clients on strategies for identifying and safeguarding protectable assets, register copyrights and trademarks, negotiate licenses, draft key agreements, and prosecute and defend infringement claims, and trademark opposition and cancellation proceedings.

 Just as with lawyers in the real world, clinic students are required to maintain case files for all cases and projects.
 Students learn how to organize and maintain both electronic and hard copy files, and to keep track of overlapping dockets and deadlines.

 Clinic students learn how to apply substantive law in the complex and multi-disciplinary, real-world context.
 This practical experience and knowledge helps graduates to become true competitive assets in the legal market place.
 Student Applications for IPEC are available online from the Clinics’ homepage, http://www.suffolk.edu/law/academics/experiential-learning/6728.php , beginning in February of each academic year.